x3n0cr4735/celi/README.md

 This example use case uses the wikipedia page for Led Zeppelin as the example document, and then creates a new wiki page for the Jonas Brothers based on the references cited from their wikipedia page.
 The result will be put in the `target/drafts` directory.

-Note that running this takes around 30 minutes (give or take).
+Note that running this takes around 30 minutes (roughly).

 <!-- end getting-started -->